cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/realtime_shipping_methods/pickup.rst

 #.
 Check how the new shipping method works at the storefront.

 .. meta::
-   :description: Create a "Pick up from store" shipping method to let customers select a store or pick-up point where they want to collect orders
+   :description: Create a "Pick up from store" shipping method to let customers select a store or pick-up point where they want to collect orders.